Alhadis/OSC8-Adoption/README.md

 ---

-Most of the terminal emulators auto-detect when a URL appears onscreen and allow to conveniently open them (e.g. via Ctrl+click or Cmd+click, or the right click menu).
+Many terminal emulators auto-detect URLs when they appear on-screen and allow users to open them via <kbd>CTRL/CMD</kbd>+click, or from a context menu.

-It was, however, not possible until now for arbitrary text to point to URLs, just as on webpages.
+It was, however, not possible until recently for arbitrary text to point to URLs, just as on webpages.

 In spring 2017, `GNOME Terminal` and `iTerm2` have changed this.